 Teaching Tolerance has earned accolades from a variety of organizations, including three Oscar nominations, two Academy Awards, and more than 25 honors from the Association of American Publishers, including two Golden Lamp Awards, the industry's highest honor.

-The SPLC’s legal docket focuses on seeking to advance equality and social justice in five priority areas:
+The SPLC’s legal docket focusses on seeking to advance equality and social justice in five priority areas:

-- LGBT Rights: We're working in the courts to ensure that LGBT people achieve full equality under the law.
+LGBT Rights: We're working in the courts to ensure that LGBT people achieve full equality under the law.
+We’re particularly worried about the rolling back of hard-fought protections for the LGBT community.

-- Economic Justice: We are fighting back against deeply engrained policies and practices that exploit or punish the poor simply because of their economic status.
+Economic Justice: We are fighting back against deeply engrained policies and practices that exploit or punish the poor simply because of their economic status.
+Our work focusses on ending debtors’ prison in the Deep South, as well as seeking systemic reforms in bail and other court debt related issues.

-- Criminal Justice: We are working to reform the criminal justice systems so it operates fairly and equitably, so that those involved with it are treated with dignity and humanity; and so the prison population is reduced.
+Criminal Justice: We are working to reform the criminal justice system so it operates fairly and equitably, so that those involved with it are treated with dignity and humanity, and so the prison population is reduced.

 Children’s Rights: We are working to ensure that every child has an equal opportunity to access quality public education, including services for mental health and disabilities.
 We’re also working to end exclusionary policies that push children through the school-to-prison pipeline.